DCSIL-summer-course/react-app/Readme.md

 render(<App/>, document.getElementById('root'));
 ```

+In your browser you should now see a picture of a cat that's only 250 pixels wide.

 ## Create a button component

 Our above app is entirely static, let's add two buttons that allow us to increase and decrease the size of the cat pic.
 First create a new file: `src/change-pic-size.jsx` and create a new component called `ChangePicSize` that includes a `<div>` with two buttons, each with an `onClick` function attached.
 For now each button will just log to the console.